gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/javadoc/examples/scriptrunner-example-get-commits-for-issue.groovy.md

-# Example of a script using gitlFacade.getRepositories(String issueKey)
+# Example of a script getting commits for an issue

 ```
 import com.onresolve.scriptrunner.runner.customisers.WithPlugin